 Choose a topic that really interests you

 You will be working on this piece of writing for a while – probably for longer than any other university essay or project.
 So, bear that in mind when you’re choosing a topic to write about.
-One of the most important things to consider is that it should be a topic that you find really engaging.
+You’ll also need to pick one that you’ll actually be able to write.
+It’s particularly important to learn how to be confident when choosing, as one of the most important things to consider is that it should be a topic that you find really engaging.
 The more interested you are in the subject, the less of a slog it will be to get it finished.
-There will, of course be times when it will be a struggle, but if it’s something that’s meaningful for you, it will feel much easier to power on through and get it done.
+There will, of course, be times when it will be a struggle, but if it’s something that’s meaningful for you, it will feel much easier to power on through and get it done.

 It should be a topic wide enough for you to have sufficient resources out there to research but narrow enough for you to remain focused on your research.
 It is easy for your dissertation to be a vague proposition, but it means you will struggle to formulate a well-thought-out answer to the question.